“When I was a child, I spoke and thought and reasoned as a child.

 I do my best to do my best at mothering, which means sometimes I have to remind myself that I’m the grown up and do things I just don’t want to do.
 Getting up in the morning is a struggle for me.
 Being kind in the morning is too.
 Walking through my day being others-focused is not always easy.
 Sometimes, I slip into that peevish childish behavior I was supposed to have put away once I grew up.
 But in a bout of grown up wisdom, the adult in me scolded the child and reminded me that these are the moments upon which lives are built.
 It was our little girl’s birthday and we don’t get a do-over.
 It didn’t have to be my idea of perfect to be Mia’s idea of perfect, and because Mia trusts me, and trust is built on consistency, I did the grown up thing and chose to set aside my childish behavior to lay another brick.
 And then, I got to enjoy Mia’s birthday with childlike abandon.

-- 2 cups unsweetened original rice milk (or almond milk, or other dairy alternative–or just plain dairy milk)
+- 2 cups unsweetened original flax milk (or rice milk, almond milk, or other dairy alternative–or just plain dairy milk)

-- 3/4 cup melted vegan buttery sticks, such as Earth Balance (or refined coconut oil, melted (or other neutral tasting oil)
+- 3/4 cup melted vegan buttery sticks, such as Earth Balance (or refined coconut oil, melted, or other neutral tasting oil)

 Whisk the flour, baking powder and salt together in a large bowl.
-Then, add the rice milk, eggs, and vanilla and stir well.
-Then drizzle the melted vegan buttery sticks (or other liquid oil) into the batter, whisking as you go.
+Then, add the non-dairy milk, eggs, and vanilla and stir well.
+Next, drizzle the melted vegan buttery sticks (or other liquid oil) into the batter, whisking as you go.
 (If you use coconut oil, be careful to add it slowly and whisk constantly to help keep it from hardening when it hits the batter.)
 Dump in the chocolate chips and give it one more good stir.